karamellpelle/open-forest/README.markdown

     $ brew install freeimage
     $ brew install freetype

-I been having some problems with [Ogre3D](https://github.com/karamellpelle/open-forest-ogre) on macOS, the problem seems to lie in the files `Components/Terrain/src/OgreTerrainMaterialGeneratorA.cpp` and `Components/Terrain/src/OgreTerrainMaterialShaderHelperGLSL.cpp`.
-But maybe it works better on newer Apple computers; mine is a MacBook Pro 13\" Late 2011.
-And maybe the new 2.1 version of Ogre3D works better.
+I been having some problems with [Ogre3D](https://github.com/karamellpelle/open-forest-ogre) on macOS, the problem seems to lie in the files `Components/Terrain/src/OgreTerrainMaterialGeneratorA.cpp` and `Components/Terrain/src/OgreTerrainMaterialShaderHelperGLSL.cpp` because shaders fails to compile.
+I just started a new branch trying to use the new Ogre3D version 1.11, but I need more time to integrate it fully.

 Screenshots
 ----------------